jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/12/2017-12-26-rethinking-the-use-of-tdd.md

 }
 ```

-Wow!
-Very easy to _read_!
-(Please note that it was not easy to _write_ --- the transformation was not easy to do, I think, except maybe when you are a [_master_](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#guru) already, or a [_codesmith_](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#codesmith) at least. :smile:)
+Wow! **Very easy to _read_!** (Please note that it was **_not_ easy to _write_** --- the transformation was not easy to do, I think, except maybe when you are a [_master_](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#guru) already, or a [_codesmith_](https://terencemcghee.com/Articles/Tech/2015/10/25/1D0C454A70AC3AEF01BB1BAAD94C8753.html#codesmith) at least. :smile:)

 And the business rules are now moved to the entity (or the domain model) classes.

 And the resulting entity classes look good!
-And they look testable!
+And they look **testable**!
 (Except, I think, on the part which uses `DateTime.Now`.)

 Wow!

 But he was not writing tests to guide him when transforming the entities!
-And, _worse_, he said that what he did was **easier** than writing a whole bunch of tests before doing any transformations!
+And, **_worse_**, he said that what he did was **easier** than writing a whole bunch of tests before doing any transformations!

-Oh no!
-Is Jimmy Bogard opposed to TDD??
+_Oh no!
+Was Jimmy Bogard opposed to TDD??_

-Maybe he is not... because the original code does not seem to have been written using TDD, because, first, he did not say that it has existing tests, and second, because it has a `DateTime.Now` in it...
+Maybe he was not... because the original code did not seem to have been written using TDD, because, first, he did not say that it has existing tests, and second, because it has a `DateTime.Now` in it...

 ``` csharp